Michael Weiner (referee)

-Michael Weiner (born 21 March 1969) is a former German football referee who is based in Giesen.
+Michael Weiner (born 21 March 1969) is a German former football referee who is based in Giesen.
 He refereed for TSV Ottenstein of the Lower Saxony Football Association.

 Refereeing career

 Weiner was entitled to take charge of matches in DFB-administered leagues in 1993.
 Two years later, he was promoted to the 2.
 Bundesliga before eventually working his first Bundesliga match in 1998.

 In 2002, Weiner was admitted to the FIFA list of referees.
 He was one of the referees at the 2003 UEFA European Under-19 Football Championship.
 He has been in charge of 16 international matches until this date.

 Weiner was the referee of the 2006–07 DFB-Pokal Final between VfB Stuttgart and 1.
 FC Nürnberg.

 Weiner retired from officiating in 2016 because he reached the age limit for German referees, which is 47.
 His final Bundesliga match officiated was between Borussia Dortmund and 1.
 FC Köln.